kaste/SublimeLinter-addon-filter/README.md

 There is an on/off switch which toggles quickly all problems.
 You can reach the command using the Command Palette `SublimeLinter: On/Off`.
 Look at [`Default.sublime-commands`](https://github.com/kaste/SublimeLinter-addon-filter/blob/master/Default.sublime-commands) for how this is done.

+## Theme support

+The plugin will set `sl_filtered_errors` if results are filtered.
+You can use this to cutomize your theme.